3 Best Satellite Messengers 2022

-- Do a quick pre-trip, test hike and make sure your emergency contacts can see both your “location messages” and “tracking waypoints” on the tracking webpage like the picture above
+- Do a quick pre-trip, test hike and make sure your emergency contacts can see both your “location messages” and “tracking waypoints” on the tracking webpage.

 - Send out your basic message types, like OK, Custom and Help (SPOT and inReach) and make sure that each of your emergency contacts receives them

-- InReach only, make sure your emergency contacts can reply to your text messages and independently send texts to you.
+- Make sure your emergency contacts can reply to your text messages and independently send texts to you.
 Again this is best done with test texts before you leave on your trip

 Agree on Meaning of Messages and What to Do